 - Family coverage: up to $1,500

-The maximum contribution limits and UW System contribution amounts above are based on an assumption of HDHP or Access HDHP and HSA enrollments for the entire calendar year.
-If your enrollments are not effective on January 1, the amounts above will be prorated.
-See the “Maximum HSA Contributions for Mid-Year Hires” schedule for more information.
+The contribution maximums and UW System contribution amounts above are for an employee enrolled in the HDHP or Access HDHP (and HSA) for the entire calendar year.
+If your enrollment is not effective January 1, the amounts above will be prorated.
+See the HSA Contributions per Paycheck document in the Forms & Resources section below for more information.

-Employees are responsible for making sure their HSA contributions (from all sources) are within the annual IRS limits.
+You are responsible for making sure your HSA contributions (from all sources) do not exceed the annual IRS limits.

-If you decide to enroll in the HDHP or Access HDHP plan, you are responsible for administering your HSA.
+If you enroll in the HDHP or Access HDHP, you are responsible for managing your HSA.
 As an HSA owner, you:

-- Decide the amount of the eligible contributions to the HSA for any calendar year
+- Decide the amount to contribute to the HSA for each calendar year

 - Arrange for the withdrawal of any excess contributions